Particle-based Instance-aware Semantic Occupancy Mapping in Dynamic Environments

 \subsection{Mapping in Dynamic Environments}

 Occupancy mapping in dynamic environments is a challenging task.
-Traditional Bayesian update based voxel map \cite{OctoMap,Ringbuffer,tordesillas2021faster} and signed distance field based map \cite{oleynikova2017voxblox,grinvald2019volumetric} usually suffer from the missing object or trace noise problem \cite{dspMap,MotionSC} due to the motions of the dynamic objects.
+Traditional mapping methods based on Bayesian updates \cite{OctoMap,Ringbuffer,tordesillas2021faster} and signed distance fields \cite{oleynikova2017voxblox,grinvald2019volumetric} usually suffer from the missing object or trace noise problem \cite{dspMap,MotionSC} due to the motions of the dynamic objects.
 The missing object problem occurs if a dynamic object is observed but not represented in the map and is mistakenly considered as free space.
 The trace noise problem occurs if a dynamic object has left an area while the map still considers (part of) the area as occupied.

-To address the problems, some works \cite{schmid_dynablox_2023,wu_moving_2024,schmid_khronos_2024,mersch2023building,8967704} detect dynamic objects and eliminate them from the map.
+To address the problems, some works\cite{schmid_dynablox_2023,wu_moving_2024,schmid_khronos_2024,mersch2023building,8967704} detect dynamic objects and eliminate them from the map.
 Then the dynamic objects are separately represented using the raw point cloud in the current frame, without considering modeling their motion or multi-view geometric information.
 To effectively model the motion and multi-view geometry of both dynamic and static objects in the map, enhanced representations of the environment are needed.
 One popular approach in the field of computer vision is to use neural radiance fields \cite{liu2022devrf,cao_hexplane_2023} or Gaussian splatting \cite{luiten2023dynamic,wu20234d} with additional time dimension to model each dynamic object.
 Although these methods provide photo-realistic rendering of the environment, they require images from different views at different time steps in advance for training and are not suitable for real-time robotic tasks.